 - Other conditions.

-Slow heart rate (bradycardia): GHB should be avoided since it can cause bradycardia.
+Slow heart rate (bradycardia): GHB should be avoided since it can slow the heart rate.

 Do not take this combination